ssquadteam/FancyPlugins/tools/quick-e2e/README.md

 # Quick E2E environment setup

+A tool to generate a new E2E environment for Minecraft servers.
+Can be used to quickly setup a new environment for testing plugins on multiple server types and versions.

+In the future, this tool can also be using in a CI/CD pipeline to automatically run tests on new builds or plugin versions.

 ## TODOs

 - [ ] Add system to load configuration from file / command line arguments